Heritage Tree Removal Permits

 5. Sudden Oak Death: With permit application, provide an arborist report substantiating the tree is affected with Sudden Oak Death.
 (Requires investigation, verification, and approval by the Fire Department and/or Building Division Staff before the issuance of a permit).

-Note: Heritage trees that pose a hazard in terms of disease, fire danger, or instability, may be removed without need for fees or a hearing. as described below.
+Note: Heritage trees that pose a hazard in terms of disease, fire-prone trees identified on tree removal process danger, or instability, may be removed without need for fees or a hearing. as described below.
 You can contact the Central Marin Fire Department in advance of submitting a permit for help determining if a heritage tree on your property may qualify for removal under the hazardous and/or fire-prone tree guidelines.

 Unless approved for any of the five (5) conditions above, a public notice giving a brief overview of the application and arborist report is mailed to property owners within 300 feet of the subject property.